15 Wallet-Draining Lawn Care Mistakes People Don’t Realize They’re Making

 Fixing dirt spots in your yard with seed is an easy solution for homeowners — but only if you do it right.

 Make sure you’re buying seed that matches your grass type, and look for labels stating that it’s “premium seed.”
-Believe it or not, some grass seed contains weeds, and you want to avoid that so you don’t end up spending extra cash to get rid of those weeds.
+Believe it or not, some grass seed contains weeds, and you want to avoid those options so you don’t end up throwing away money.

 Mowing too close